How Does Ovarian Cysts Effect on Your Fertility?

 Conclusion

 On the other hand, even if an ovarian cyst does not cause infertility or other problems for the mother, it can endanger the fetus's health.
-As a result, having a healthcare provider examine you regularly and taking the essential precautions considerably minimizes the chance of ovarian cysts, especially during pregnancy.
+As a result, having a healthcare provider examine you regularly and taking the essential precautions minimizes the chance of ovarian cysts, especially during pregnancy.

 No reviews